Heyuri/ksphp-plus-en/readme.md

 This program is based on the 2005/04/01 modified version of KuzuhaScriptPHP (くずはすくりぷとPHP) by cion (しおん).

+This program has been translated to English by [Anonymous-san at Strange World@Heyuri.net](https://ayashii.net/bbs.php?c=08&m=tree&ff=202205.dat&s=3555)

 * [KuzuhaScriptPHP (mirror)](http://qptn.x.fc2.com/up/dauso0059.zip)
 * [2005/04/01 modified version](http://qptn.x.fc2.com/up/dauso0073.zip)